LRS4/rails-job-board/README.md

-# README
+# Rails Job Board

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The application allows users to create an account and post a new job advert to the job board.
+To do so, the user must make a payment via Stripe.
+This app was to learn the fundamentals of the Ruby on Rails framework, and credit for the tutorial goes to [Web-Crunch](https://www.youtube.com/watch?v=tGUMArAW5OE).

+## Configuration
-* Ruby version
+* Ruby version: 2.7.0
+* Rails version: 6.0.3.1

-* System dependencies
+* `bundle` to install dependencies from gemfile

-* Configuration
+* `rails server` to run localhost on port 3000

-* Database creation
+## Database

-* Database initialization
+* Database is SQLite3

+## Tests
 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## API Integrations
+* Services (stripe API and env variables)

+## Deployment
 * Deployment instructions

-* ...